AEPForGTE/ILLOD/README.md

-# ILLOD: Tool for Term Consolidation
+# ILLOD: A Tool for Abbreviation-Expansion Pair Detection<br> in Natural Language Requirements

 This repository provides methods (python sources), data, and evaluation results for the detection of abbreviation-expansion pairs (AEPs) in requirement sets, specifically for glossary term